‘ARK: Survival Evolved – Aberration’ Expansion Released, Xbox Play Anywhere Pushed To Thursday

 As previously covered, the $20 Aberration expansion is set on a derelict ARK primarily in caves and caverns below the surface due to a toxic atmosphere filled with both gas and radiation from the nearby sun.
 The map will continue with the story established by the current end-game added to the title when it was officially released in August.

-There are a number of new animals and items being added with the expansion with variants of some original ARK dinosaurs still present and possessing some glow-in-the-dark features.
+There are a number of new animals and items being added with the expansion, with variants of some original ARK dinosaurs still present and possessing some glow-in-the-dark features.
 The big gameplay change is that flying is not allowed.
 Players will be able to use a wingsuit to glide and use zip lines to move around quickly without the aid of tamed creatures.

 Speaking of which, players will not be able to transfer existing ARK: Survival Evolved creatures to the Aberration map but will be able to transfer the new creatures to the previous four maps.